10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 For more information, visit the Wynberg Girls’ Junior School website.

-For more information, visit the Sun Valley Primary School website or explore the wider Sun Valley Group of Schools.
+For more information, visit the Sun Valley Primary School website.

 Useful Links and Resources